Overclock-Validator/autoclock-validator/README.md

 #### 2) Create a hosts.yaml file in the root location using hosts.example.yaml as template
 * https://github.com/Overclock-Validator/autoclock-validator/blob/master/hosts.example.yaml
-* Edit it so that it points to your validator's IP address and needed ssh parameters
+* Edit hosts.yaml so that it points to your validator's IP address and needed ssh parameters

 #### 3) Edit and configure the Ansible command and run it
 * This step assumes that validator-keypair.json and vote-account-keypair.json have been generated using solana-keygen and that the vote-account has already been created.
 The Ansible playbook executes the vote-account command to see that vote-account-keypair.json actually exists and is associated with validator-keypair.json.
 It will fail before starting the validator if that is not the case.